What is Web Hosting? A Beginner’s Guide

 Web hosting is a service provided by a person or company that allows you to upload a website to the internet.
-If you so choose, you can set up a website that only you or somebody with a username and password can view.
+If you so choose, you can set up a private website that only you or somebody with a username and password can view.
 Usually, though, websites are made available for anyone to see.

 Websites are stored on special computers known as servers.
 A server can hold one or thousands of websites depending on its configuration and specifications.

-Servers are located in data centres dotted around the world.
+Servers are located in data centers dotted around the world.
 Websites stored on servers physically located closer to you tend to load faster than those located on the opposite side of the world.
 I say ‘typically’ because there are many other factors that determine the download speed of a web page.

 Let’s look at Google, for example.
 Google is a huge company providing many services to people and businesses everywhere.
-Can you imagine how appalling it’s service would be if it only used a small section of one server?
+Can you imagine how appalling its service would be if it only used a small section of one server?

-There are no exact figures easily discoverable online, but according to this article Google runs around 2.5 million servers to keep everybody happy.
+There are no exact figures easily discoverable online, but according to this article, Google runs around 2.5 million servers to keep everybody happy.
 It could be a higher figure now, as the report comes from 2016.

 Why do you need web hosting?